GeodataTools/geodata/README.md

 We welcome suggestions for feature enhancements and the identification of bugs.
 Please make an issue or contact the [authors](https://mdavidson.org/about/) of geodata.

 ## License

 Geodata is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 (2007).
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](/LICENSE.txt) for more details.

+## Support

+The Geodata team would like to thank the Center for Global Transformation at UC San Diego for providing financial support to the project.

 ## Zenodo Sandbox